Chirag-ahir/JAVA-All-Basic/README.md

 JSP is an abbreviation for Java Servlet Page.
 The JSP page consist of two types of text.<br>
   1. Static data<br>
   2. JSP elements<br>

+What is servlet container?<br>
+Servlet container is a server that provides the facilities for running Java servlets.
+Also called a "servlet engine"

 What is JCA ?<br>